MLD Enzyme Replacement Therapy (ERT)

 A fifth study group – Group E – has been added to the inclusion matrix.
 Group E is for <18 month-olds with a GMFC-MLD score ranging from 1 to 4.
 The current Group D has a tighter inclusion criteria including being early symptomatic and a younger sibling of a trial participant.

 Phase II ERT Trial Recruiting Status and Sites

 Takeda opened recruiting for their Phase II Clinical Trial for SHP611, an ERT therapy for MLD in April 2019.
+Recruiting was complete in January, 2021.
 Their marketing name for the study is the EMBOLDEN Study.
 You can learn more about the details of the trial including the four study groups here.
 Or jump right to the detailed inclusion criteria here.